 - You benefit from LinkedIn Learning’s large audience base, which is likely to be much bigger than your own potential audience base.
 Because of the sheer size of the database of courses, they are able to offer courses for cheap AND have subscription models.
 It’ll be difficult for you to mimic their volume, which usually means that you’ll have to raise prices AND spend time and money on marketing (not to mention the monthly platform fees).

 - For better or for worse, you’ll get a level of legitimacy from being associated with LinkedIn Learning.
-My Technical Writing and Technical Instruction career took off after my courses were published.
+My Technical Writing and Technical Instruction career took off after my courses were published (I’ve even published my first book in 2022!).
 Kind of like how when you write a book, you’re suddenly a “Published Author,” once you publish a course, you’re a “LinkedIn Learning Instructor.”
 That’s pretty cool!
 Also, I credit my courses to helping me become an AWS Community Hero in fall of 2020!

 - If you are creating a technical or career advancement course, your students can potentially get reimbursed by their company for continuing education.
 Many times, companies, libraries, and schools already pay for LinkedIn Learning subscriptions.
 You can be sure that a lot of people who are in need of your content can access it without breaking the bank!